Sectarian violence among Christians: Crusades

 Although the First Crusade was initially launched in response to Byzantine Emperor Alexios I Komnenos's appeal for help in repelling the invading Seljuq Turks from Anatolia, one of the lasting legacies of the Crusades would "further separate the Eastern and Western branches of Christianity from each other."

 The Massacre of the Latins occurred in Constantinople, the capital of the Byzantine Empire, in 1182.
 It was a large-scale massacre of the "Latin" (Roman Catholic) merchants and their families, who at that time dominated the city's maritime trade and financial sector.
 Although precise numbers are unavailable, the bulk of the Latin community, estimated at over 60,000 at the time, was wiped out or forced to flee.
 The Genoese and Pisan communities were especially decimated, and some 4,000 survivors were sold to the Turks as slaves.

 The Siege of Constantinople (also called the Fourth Crusade) occurred in 1204; it destroyed parts of the capital of the Byzantine Empire as it was captured by Western European and Venetian Crusaders.
 After the fall, the Crusaders inflicted a savage sacking on the city for three days, during which many ancient and medieval Roman and Greek works were either stolen or destroyed.
 Despite their oaths and the threat of excommunication, the Crusaders systematically desecrated the city's holy sanctuaries by either destroying or stealing whatever they could lay their hands on; nothing was spared.

 Yugoslav wars

-The Yugoslav wars are sometimes labelled religious sectarian conflicts, which is disputed in academia.
+The Yugoslav wars are sometimes labelled religious/sectarian conflicts, which is disputed by academia.
 They were primarily interethnic wars which were waged between several states which seceded from Yugoslavia prior to the wars.
 The Croats and the Slovenes have traditionally been Catholic, the Serbs, the Montenegrins and the Macedonians have traditionally been Eastern Orthodox, and the Bosniaks and most Albanians have traditionally been Sunni Muslim.
-Although the conflicts were not caused by religious differences, to some degree, religious affiliations served as markers of group identity during their durations, despite the relatively low rates of religious practice and belief among these various groups as a result of decades of communist rule in formally secular and irreligious Yugoslavia.
+Although the conflicts were not caused by religious differences, to some degree, religious affiliations served as markers of group identity during their durations, despite the relatively low rates of religious practice and belief among these various groups as a result of decades of communist rule in the formally secular and irreligious Yugoslavia.